Skip to main content

 Are variable rate mortgages still a good option?

-The type of mortgage you choose is ultimately a personal decision based on your individual situation—and risk tolerance, Baldrich said.
+The type of mortgage you choose is ultimately a personal decision based on your individual situation — and risk tolerance, Smith said.

 Some customers might prefer stability.
 With a fixed rate mortgage, the amount you pay towards your principal and interest will remain the same no matter how much interest rates rise (or fall) during the term.
 You can also predict what your outstanding balance will be at the end of your term.

-Baldrich notes that if customers are uncomfortable with their interest rate volatility, but have a variable rate mortgage, there is the option to switch to a fixed rate mortgage at the current rates in place at the time of the change.
-When switching, the term selected must be at a minimum the lesser of three years or the remaining period of the original term.
+Smith notes that if customers are uncomfortable with interest rate volatility, but have a variable rate mortgage, there is the option to convert to a fixed rate mortgage at the current rate in place at the time of the change.
+If you are converting from a closed variable rate mortgage, the term selected must be at a minimum the lesser of three years or the remaining period of the original term and you will be required to increase your payments to align with your remaining amortization.

 What happens if you don't renew a TD mortgage on time?

-Your TD mortgage may auto-renew into a one-year open mortgage at the current rate then applicable to one-year open terms.
+Your TD mortgage may auto-renew into a one-year open mortgage at your renewal offer rate.
 That might mean a higher rate than anticipated.

 The bottom line: start the renewal process early for a TD mortgage and speak to a TD Mortgage Specialist about any questions you may have along the way.

-For more information on TD Mortgage Renewals, click here.
+For more information on TD Mortgage Renewals, click here, and if you’re looking for personalized advice without the wait, visit TD Mortgage Direct here.

 Want to learn more about your money?